 - Using “AND” narrows your results as both terms must be present; there is more precision in your search.

 - Using “OR” expands your results as only one term must be present; you have less precision, but you are also less likely to miss an important resource.

 - Using “NOT” excludes a term completely; you will want to use this with care as you might miss an important resource.

-If, like the majority of the world, you use Google as your primary search engine and want to dig deeper in building your search skills, consider the self-paced courses offered through “Power Searching with Google”.
+If, like the majority of the world, you use Google as your primary search engine and want to dig deeper into building your search skills, consider the self-paced courses offered through “Power Searching with Google”

 Take this short quiz to review how Boolean operators work.

 Take Google out for a test drive using your new skills.
 See how your results change when you apply the following variables:

 - Put quotes around a term (“”) to force a phrase search (i.e., return results only where the words in the phrase are together)

 - Use “OR” to expand your search to include synonyms (term 1 OR term 2 OR term 3)